-a due regard to the amenities of the | Eastmond, together with the papers in the case, and respectfully submit to your honorable body that in my opinion said deed should not be granted without the payment of the tax, for which tax sale desired to be released was made.
-The levy of tax under which sale was made covered both sides of Second South street from Fifth West to the Jordan river-in all twelve blocks of pavement.
-The taxes for said pavement, amounting to near \$7,000, appear to have been paid by all the parties who own property abutting same, with the exception of seven, including the petitioner and one party who took the matter into court, which case, I am in-formed is still pending.
-All of said seven parties have since paid the tax with interest and cost, except the sale of J W. Lash, \$58.74, and part of block 44, assessed against Kelsey & Gillespie, and the property covered in deed above referred to.
+Gillespie, and the property covered in deed above referred to.
 I hold in justice to the other property owners along the said street, and tax payers generally, a release of said tax sale should not be made without payment of at least the original tax, which appears to be about \$550, or such other amount as may to your honorable body seem just.
-"The deed submitted by petitioner purporting to quit claim to the city the on the south and west of the block was agreed to be delivered by petitioner in consideration of the city walving its demurrer in the case brought by petitive er in an action against her mortgagor, in which case the city was expressly made a party in order to recover upon the block as regards streets, alleys, etc., but no reference was made to any tax lien which the city at that time held nor subsequently should have in due course.
-This ondition being performed by the city, the deed if of any value should be de-livered without any further consideration.
+"The deed submitted by petitioner purporting to quit claim to the city the street on the south and west of the block was agreed to be delivered by petitioner in consideration of the city its demurrer in the case waiving brought by petitive er in an action against her mortgagor, in which case the city was expressly made a party in order to recover upon the block as regards streets, alleys, etc., but no reference was made to any tax lien which the city at that time held nor subsequently should have in due course.
+This condition being performed by the city, the deed if of any value should be delivered without any further consideration.
 It appears, however, that the petitioner has not now, or never had title to said streets, as appears from the records of the county recorder.
 The title acquired under foreclosure being such only as petitioner herself held prior to conveyance by her to her mortgagors.
 "Very respectfully, "JOHN CLARK, Mayor."

-Wallace moved that the communication be received and filed and that the mayor's veto be sustained.
-Fernstrom suggested that the sum of \$550, the amount of the original tax, be exacted from Mrs. Eastmond before a quit claim deed was issued.
-This suggestion was incorporated in Fernstrom's motion and carried by the following roll call vote: Ayes-Allen, Callister, Diehl, Fernstrom, Margetts, Morris, Patrick, Siddoway, Wallace, Weiler and Barnes Noes-Buckle, Robertson, 2.
+Wallace moved that the commu-nication be received and filed and that the mayor's yeto be sustained.

+Fernstrom suggested that the sum of \$550, the amount of the original tax, be exacted from Mrs. Eastmond before a oult claim deed was issued.
+This suggestion was incorporated in Fernstrom's motion and carried by the following roll call vote: Ayes-Allen, Callister, Diehl, Fernstrom, Margetts, Morris, Patrick, Siddoway, Wallace, Weller and Barnes mittee for some time past, was, on mothe Democratic side.)
+Whittemore seconded the nomination of Buckle and urged all the members, regardless of their political belief, to cast their vote for him.

+Noss-Buckle, Robertson, 2.
 SALOON ORDINANCE REFERRED.
-Mayor Clark's ordinance closing all saloons on Sunday, which has been in the hands of the fire and police com- 12.
+Mayor Clark's ordinance closing all saloons on Sunday, which has been in the hands of the fire and police com-